Error-331/code_tests/docs/bible/links.md

 Delivered from Death - June 9 (Jesus kept his word; Jesus abolished death);

 In His Hand - June 10 (Jesus is your friend; carry everything to God in prayer);

+Our Needs Will Be Supplied - June 11 (If you have a genuine need today, trust Him to take care of it; God will provide.);